 How would you describe yourself?

 I live as a neurologist.
 Some may say, ‘I work as a neurologist,’ but I’d say I live it.
-In my mind, I’m always thinking about the brain, about our patients, about the diseases I treat, like multiple sclerosis.
+I’m always thinking about the brain, about our patients, and about the diseases I treat, such as multiple sclerosis.
 It’s a very mysterious disease.
 It’s always in the back of my mind.

 I’m a person who enjoys the arts and photography.
 I teach a course at MCW called the Art of Medicine through the Humanities.
 I teach it every year.
 Last year, Nadia and I did a gallery session for the students and they learned about the neuroscience of calligraphy.